Last Updated on March 23, 2023

 The late afternoon summer sunlight layers over the beige couches in the lobby and a warm glow fills the room – a tremendous feat considering the hotel is surrounded on all sides by the mountains of steel that make Manhattan.
 Diligently re-filling glass after glass of champagne, our server weaves around the grand piano as we nibble on a selection of cheeses, fruits and pastries, enjoying the three hour daily wine & cheese reception which happens nightly here at Hotel Giraffe.
 Light music plays in the background as most families and couples laugh and relax after a day of sightseeing, or shopping, or both.
 Dani and I are, of course, on our laptops working, and appreciate the nice touch of wine and cheese to help us with our motivation.

 Wi-fi is available throughout the hotel, so we could easily work from our room, but we enjoy the vibe down here.
-Unlike most luxury hotels, Hotel Giraffe (indeed all four boutique hotels in the HKHotels collection) offers the three-hour evening reception and a full continental breakfast (bagels, cheese, yoghurt, jam, honey, cereal, oatmeal, teas, coffees) in an open space where guests also mingle without any sort of forced awkwardness at all.
+Unlike most luxury hotels, Hotel Giraffe offers the three-hour evening reception and a full continental breakfast (bagels, cheese, yogurt, jam, honey, cereal, oatmeal, teas, coffees) in an open space where guests also mingle without any sort of forced awkwardness at all.

 Our room is on the 10th floor, where the long marble desk and comfortable chair certainly serve as a good work station.
 However, we find it hard to get work done with the 40-inch flat screen TV on a swivel tray pointed at the queen-size dream of a bed.
 We spend the few hours we do have using the room as a cinema, not for work.